PASS THE PASTA: Tracing Pasta Shapes

-Picture yourself twirling your fork through perfectly cooked strands of spaghetti, with the tanginess of the tomato sauce and seasoning hitting soprano as you take the first bite in.
+Picture yourself twirling your fork through perfectly cooked strands of spaghetti, with the tanginess of the tomato sauce and seasoning hitting soprano as you take the first bite.
 The next bite brings in more twirls, more pasta.
 By the time you dig your fork for the third time, all the remaining strands seem like a single bite.
-There’s little to the art of eating pasta then, and more to feasting on it.
+There’s little to the art of eating pasta, then, and more to feast on it.

 The Italian cuisine forerunner is said to find its ancestral roots in Chinese noodles.
 Marco Polo, the famous explorer is often hailed for bringing pasta to Italy.
 But historians point out that there is no trace of pasta in his famous travelogue, “Travels of Marco Polo”.
 Food writer Swayampurna Mishra explains that a few historians say that Polo couldn’t make it to China.
 “Instead he retold the Arabs version of China when he visited Persia (sic).
 Pasta on the other hand is supposed to have originated in Sicily in 1154 AD”, she adds.